Cyp9715/DeleteNewline/README.md

 <img src=https://i.imgur.com/B5RI2uF.png>

 It is often necessary to insert the PDF text into a translator unless the research paper is written in your language.
-Unfortunately, PDFs have newlines that prevent translators from recognizing the text.
+Unfortunately, PDFs have newlines that prevent translator from recognizing the text.
 this project was created to easily delete these newline characters.

 You can use other programs or websites, but the convenience provided by DeleteNewline will be the best.